 Lifeguards are on duty 10 a.m. to 6 p.m. daily from Memorial Day to Labor Day.

-Every Saturday and Sunday from July 1 to September 30 from 10 a.m. to 6 p.m.
+BBQs are permitted Memorial Day Weekend (including Monday, May 28) and every weekend from June 1 through September 30 from 10 a.m. to 6 p.m.

 The Ventnor Fishing Pier is staffed 7 days per week from 8 a.m. to 4 p.m. in season.

 The Ventnor City fishing pier, located at Cambridge Avenue and the Boardwalk, measures 1000 feet and is the longest of the state’s ocean fishing piers.
 Open 24 hours/day for fishing and sightseeing.
 Fishing is permitted only past the locked gate.
 Pier is staffed from mid-April thru September from 8:00 a.m. to 4:00 p.m.
 The pier boasts benches, cleaning tables, and lighting for night time fishing.

 The city of Ventnor has long enjoyed having an iconic pier grace its shores.
 At least three piers have previously existed; the first pier was built around 1914, but was replaced by a larger pavilion.
 Fire destroyed the second pier in August of 1940, after which a third pier was built to replace the damaged one.
 That pier was destroyed in a storm in March, 1963.
 The current pier underwent a nine-month $3.2 million renovation project in 2007, and reopened on July 4, 2008.

 Ventnor City Fishing Pier

 For issues after 4 p.m., please call the Ventnor City police department non-emergency number at (609) 822-2101

 Accepting Cash and Checks during Pier Office Hours (8 a.m. – 4 p.m.)

 $175 per year